SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 * Obtain count of slow queries and unique slow queries.
 * Identify number of Slow queries by user,host and command type along with slow queries over time by user and database.
 * Monitor average execution time by SQL command.
-* Obtain unique slow queries along with execution time, analysing minimim, maximum, average, and many more.
+* Obtain unique slow queries along with execution time, analysing minimum, maximum, average, and many more.
 * Obtain time comparison between number of slow queries and their execution time over 1 day or 1 week.

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-PostgreSQL-Logs-Slow-Query-Overview.png')} alt="Amazon RDS dashboard" />